ravisethi21/Udacity_ML_Microservices/README.md

 ## Setup the Environment

-* Create a virtualenv and activate it
+* Run `make setup` to create a virtual env and activate it
 * Run `make install` to install the necessary dependencies

 ## Running `app.py`

-You can run in different ways this app,these are Standalone, Docker or Kubernetes
+You can run in different ways this app,these are Docker or Kubernetes

-1. Standalone:  `python app.py`

-> You will now access the app on localhost port 80. [http://localhost:80](http://localhost:80)

-2. Run in Docker:  `./utils/run_docker.sh`
+1. Run in Docker:  `./utils/run_docker.sh`

 The script will:
 - Build an docker image